MUKIZA2025/QUESTIONNAIRE-PROGRAMMING-IN-KoBoToolbox/README.md

 3. **Passengers** – displayed only to respondents categorized as passengers.
 This section collects information on daily transport usage, daily costs, perception of EV cost-effectiveness, and ease of payment on a scale of 1 to 5.
 Skip logic ensures only relevant respondents see these questions.

 4. **Transport Officials** – displayed only to respondents who are transport officials.
-This section includes questions on knowledge of EV policies, infrastructure readiness (1–5 scale), adoption barriers, incentives, opinion on phasing out fuel vehicles, additional comments, and optional GPS capture.
+This section includes questions on knowledge of EV policies, infrastructure readiness (1–5 scale), adoption barriers, incentives, opinion on phasing out fuel vehicles, and additional comments.
 Students learned how to program relevance formulas, scale validations, and GPS configuration.

 5. **Perception and Policy Views** – displayed to all respondents.
 This section collects opinions on EV adoption, environmental impact, and preferred policies.
 It includes Likert scale questions, multiple-choice questions with “Other” options, and open-ended text questions for additional recommendations.